Beat the heat this summer with Gazpacho, a light and refreshing chilled Spanish tomato soup that only takes 15 minutes of hands-on time.

 - For best results: Refrigerate gazpacho for a couple of hours or overnight for a more developed flavor.

-- Serving Tip: This recipe will serve 4 or so for lunch or light supper (with a hearty salad like Balela).
-To serve as an appetizer or aperitif, you can pour gazpacho into small chilled glasses for 6 to 10 people (or you can serve more folks by using shot glasses).
+- Serving Tip: This recipe will serve 4 or so for lunch or light supper with a hearty salad.
+To serve as an appetizer or aperitif, pour gazpacho into small chilled glasses for 6 to 10 people (or you can serve more folks by using shot glasses).

 - Leftovers and Storage: Keep leftover gazpacho refrigerated in tight-lid glass containers or glass canning jars.
-It should keep well for 3 days or so.
+It should keep well for up to a week.

 Nutrition